taitus/consuldemocracy/docs/en/features/user_content_translations.md

 #### Add api key in the application's credentials

-Once your LLM API credentials are available, you have to configure the service correctly in your application by using the section `apis:` and subsection `llm:` of the `secrets.yml` file, with the key `{provider}_api_key` as follows:
+Once your LLM API credentials are available, you have to configure your application secrets by using the section `apis:` and subsection `llm:` of the `secrets.yml` file, with the key `{provider}_api_key` as follows:

 * Add a `llm:` subsection into the `apis:` subsection: